How Spruce Empowers Moms to Take Control of their Finances and Help Secure their Family’s Future

 Mother’s Day is a time when moms are celebrated and spotlighted for their roles in families and within society.
 But beyond the obvious reasons to celebrate mothers, moms play an important role in household finances.
 A recent study from Bankrate shows more than 80 percent of household purchases and purchase influence are made by women

 2. With such a focus on finance, we spoke with one mom who says Spruce was an obvious choice for her family, and signed up for the mobile banking app at tax time with H&R Block.

 Kristin has been using H&R Block DIY products to do her taxes for many years.
 The 35-year-old stay at home mom was excited to learn about Spruce, a mobile banking app built by H&R Block, while filing her tax return this year.
-She says she signed up for and deposited her federal refund to Spruce because of enticing features like getting federal refunds up to five days early 3 and her trust in H&R Block as a long-time customer.
+She says she signed up for and deposited her federal refund to Spruce because of enticing features like getting federal refunds up to six days early 3 and her trust in H&R Block as a long-time customer.

 “I love the fact that it comes from H&R Block and I love the idea that I got my tax refund early,” said Kristin.
 “I’m not going to lie, that’s pretty important.
 I got mine early and it was surprising.
 I was so thankful.”

 For many people, receiving a tax refund can be one of the biggest financial moments of the year.
 Research shows that one-third of consumers don’t have an intentional plan for how they’ll spend their tax refund, but 45% are open to advice on the matter4.
 Spruce helps customers put their refund money to good use with its tax refund recommendation feature, which automatically recommends people designate a portion of their tax refund to saving for the future.
 Spruce also allows users to set up to two savings goals at a time to set aside money over time to pay for big purchases, something Kristin found particularly useful upon receiving her tax return.